 However, if the individual lives in a home with people who abuse drugs or alcohol, then we recommend attending a residential treatment program or a sober living community.
 Doing so effectively removes the temptation to abuse drugs or alcohol.

-What to Expect at Our Intensive Outpatient Program Services
+What to Expect at Our Massachusetts Drug and Alcohol Treatment Program

 We also highly recommend attending our 12-step meetings, as we heavily rely on The Big Book at our treatment center.
 We utilize a range of evidence-based treatment programs because we have extensive research indicating the efficacy of these therapies.